-In our fourth edition of Humans of Euroventure, we caught up with one of our Italian interns- Francesco Giorli.
+In our fourth edition of Humans of Euroventure, we caught up with one of our Italian trip planners- Francesco Giorli.
 Some of you may recognise Francesco from our Italian team team as one of the friendly voices that help to plan your custom trips.
 We caught up about all things Italy!

 What is your name and where do you come from?